-To free space when deleting versioned objects, you must do one of the following:
+To free space when deleting versioned objects, or to remove delete markers, use one of the following:

-- S3 client request: Specify the object version number in the S3 DELETE Object request ('DELETE /object?versionId=ID').
+- S3 client request: Specify the object version ID in the S3 DELETE Object request ('DELETE /object?versionId=ID').
 Keep in mind that this request only removes object copies for the specified version (the other versions are still taking up space). - Bucket lifecycle: Use the 'NoncurrentVersionExpiration' action in the bucket lifecycle configuration.
 When the number of 'NoncurrentDays' specified is met, StorageGRID permanently removes all copies of noncurrent object versions.
-These object versions cannot be recovered. - ILM: Add two ILM rules to your ILM policy.
-Use Noncurrent Time as the Reference Time in the first rule to match the noncurrent versions of the object.
-Use Ingest Time in the second rule to match the current version.
-The Noncurrent Time rule must appear in the policy above the Ingest Time rule.
+These object versions can't be recovered.